phalaaxx/jail/README.md

 Requirements
 ------------

-In order to jail tools it is necessary to have a server with Debian Jessie installed.
-It is also required to replace systemd with sysvinit since systemd makes a spectacular mess with bind mounts:
+In order for jail tools to work it is necessary to have a server with Debian Wheezy or Debian Jessie installed.
+In the case of Debian Jessie it is also required to replace systemd with sysvinit since systemd makes a spectacular mess with bind mounts:

 	apt-get install sysvinit sysvinit-core
 	reboot